rebelsky/csc207c/_mps/classical-encryption.md

 > Unfortunately, it's software development, so an unexpected issue can take hours to fix.
 (You shouldn't let hours accumulate; get help.)

+**How large is the testing framework?
+How should we set up the testing framework?**

+> As long as you configure Maven properly, most of the testing framework will get set up automatically when you run `mvn test` or `mvn test -q`.
+You will need to install the testing code I distribute to you on Tuesday.

+**Is it okay if I do the work on my own computer?**

+> Certainly, as long as you're comfortable getting things set up on your own computer.

 ### Miscellaneous

 **What specific requirements are there for the implementation of the encryption methods?**